JDC11202/WeatherChecker/README.md

 # WeatherChecker
-A Bash script designed at reading text file data or command line input and outputting weather results provided by wttr.in
+A Bash script made for reading location text files and/or command line input and outputting weather results provided by wttr.in